 The big difference between these two systems is that the Reverse Osmosis Systems are just designed to purify your drinking water, so they will go on specific water faucets rather than all of them.

-So overall, tap water in Phoenix is safe to drink, but it’s in your best interest to get some form of filtration system or reverse osmosis system to make the water quality even better.
+So overall, tap water in Phoenix is safe to drink, but it’s in your best interest to get some form of reverse osmosis or filtration system installed in Phoenix to make the water quality even better.

 Though the long-term effects of the water in Arizona are called to question, there is no proof that the long-term effects are negative, it is just a small concern.